KingOfMath/CS4160-BlockChain-Syscoin/README.md

 ### 3)Consensus Script Check

 ### 4)Finalize Check
+This part finalizes the transaction.
+Conflicting transactions are removed.
+The fee is determined here as well after which the transaction is stored into the memory.
+The finalization ends with a clean up

 ### 5)Accept Transaction in MemPool
 This part mainly decides when we accept a transaction.